-It would have been inconceivable not to include Cupertino's finest on this list.
+It would have been inconceivable not to include Cupertino's finest on any top brands list.
 "It's a truly great brand because it's become synonymous with innovation and outstanding design," says Paula Benson, partner at Form.
 "Its brand values permeate through absolutely everything, from usability to design to language to packaging to retail stores."

 "Apple has large revenues but only a very small number of products," Benson says.
 "The real hallmark is care."

 "We recognise colour and shape before the written word," explains Thorpe – and Bass goes for the jugular on both.

 Founded in Japan as the 'Unique Clothing Warehouse', this basics-clothing line became Uniqlo, or yoo-nee-koo-roh in Japanese.
 "What sounds very Japanese actually derives from English," explains Johnson.
 "They'd already developed a world-class product and environment - the bilingual logo was the masterstroke that pushed them into being iconic."

 Logo Design Love's David Airey believes all of the top brands offer the 'go to' product or service within its market.
 "If you want a quick sandwich made with care, you think of Subway," he observes.
 "Some people might consider them great simply because of the product or service that backs up the brand: ultimately, that's what it's all about."

 06. Ralph Lauren

 07. Veuve Clicquot

 This luxury champagne brand, according to Kieren Thorpe, has used colour to great effect to stand out from its competitors.
 "As a distinctly yellow brand in a world of category conventional colours such as black, gold and cream, the scope to create instant recognition across a multitude of touch points is clear," he points out.
 The identity carries across its advertising, with the signature becoming the flourish of an artist's brush.